More is less in unpercolated active solids

-The consequence of this local active force balance is shown in Figs.~\ref{fig:ActiveForceBalance}(e,f), where we examine the equilibrium configurations of both triangular lattices under shear: we find the same locked states, and non-affine checkerboards, as we observe in our lattice metamaterials [Fig.~\ref{fig:Phenomenology}(d,e)] (Methods \S\ref{sec:Honeycomb}).
+The consequence of this local active force balance is shown in Figs.~\ref{fig:ActiveForceBalance}(e,f), where we examine the equilibrium configurations of both triangular lattices under shear: our model exhibits the same locked states, and non-affine checkerboards, as we observe in our experimentally constructed metamaterials [Fig.~\ref{fig:Phenomenology}(d,e)] (Methods \S\ref{sec:Honeycomb}).
 Intuitively, non-reciprocal tensions are screened out at high activity.
 The resulting inter-cell tension field is then found by minimizing the energy of an effectively passive lattice, which must have $K^o=0$.
 This reduced lattice also has fewer degrees-of-freedom than the original lattice, because of the additional constraints of active force balance.
 Adding these constraints rigidifies the lattice, increasing $\mu$.

 If the odd modulus of a non-reciprocal material vanishes, what are the remaining signatures of activity?
 In Figure~\ref{fig:DynamicalDesignerDilution}, we show that the vibrational spectrum of an under-percolated active lattice differs dramatically from passive materials, even in the limit of vanishing $K^o$.
 We consider again lattices of non-reciprocal triangular plaquettes, such as those shown in Fig.~\ref{fig:ActiveForceBalance}, and focus on the high activity limit $k^a/k \rightarrow \infty$.
 By diagonalizing the lattice dynamical matrix, we obtain the vibrational eigenspectrum $\omega$ (Methods \S\ref{sec:Computation}).
 Because the dynamical matrix is non-Hermitian, $\omega$ is in general complex: under an overdamped dynamics, $\mathrm{Re}(\omega)$ would correspond to relaxation and $\mathrm{Im}(\omega)$ to oscillations.